 Aromatherapy can be incorporated into a comprehensive care plan for people with dementia, along with other evidence-based treatments like music therapy and occupational therapy.

 With its ease of use, low cost, and wide range of possible benefits, aromatherapy is an excellent choice for managing the symptoms of dementia.

-It is important to remember that while aromatherapy has been found to be beneficial for some people living with dementia, it may not be the best option for everyone.
+While aromatherapy has been found to be beneficial for some people living with dementia, it may not be the best option for everyone.
 Be sure to consult a doctor or other medical professional before introducing any new treatments.

 Additionally, aromatherapy should always be used in conjunction with other therapies and medications to ensure that symptoms are being managed effectively.